 Installing icon packs on your Linux system is easy but it may differ a little depending on your distribution and the desktop environment you’re using.
-The most popular method though, that is to manually place the icons in a specific folder works for the most of them.
+The most popular method though, is to manually place the icons in a specific folder works for most of them.

 Downloading the icon theme will give you an archive file.
 Unpack it and then move the resulting folder in the icons folder inside your home directory.
 This folder is hidden usually and thus the name begins with a dot (.icon).
 You can reveal hidden items by pressing Ctrl+H if you use the Nautilus file manager and Alt+. if you use Dolphin.

 Some desktop environments might use a different location.
 For example, if you use the KDE Plasma desktop the icons have to be moved to the local/share/icons folder in your home directory.
 Like the icons folder, the local folder is hidden as well.

 Not all icon packs are made available in archived files though, some you can directly install from a PPA which means you never have to worry about updates.
 Some even provide Debian packages which you can easily install on your Ubuntu or any other Debian based distro.